Louis Renault (industrialist): World War II, arrest and death

-In 1938, Renault visited Adolf Hitler, and by 1939 he had become an important supplier for the French army.
-At the time Hitler's Wehrmacht invaded France in 1940, Renault was in the U.S., having been sent by his government to ask for tanks.
+In 1938, Renault visited Adolf Hitler and, by 1939, he had become an important supplier for the French army.
+When Hitler's Wehrmacht invaded France in 1940, Renault was in the U.S., having been sent by his government to ask for tanks.
 He returned to find the Franco-German armistice in place.
 Renault was faced with the choice of cooperating with the Germans and possibly forestalling them from moving his factory and equipment to Germany, which would lead to an accusation of collaboration with the enemy.
-He put his factories at the service of Vichy France, which meant that he was also assisting the Nazis.
+He put his factories at the service of Vichy France, which meant that he was also viewed as assisting the Nazis.
 Over a period of four years, Renault manufactured 34,232 vehicles for the Germans.
-Renault argued that "by continuing operations he had saved thousands of workers from being transported to Germany", but Life in 1942 described him as a "notorious Paris collaborationist".
+He argued that "by continuing operations he had saved thousands of workers from being transported to Germany", but, in 1942, Life described him as a "notorious Paris collaborationist".

 During the occupation of France the company was under the control of the Germans, with people from Daimler-Benz in key positions.
 Renault himself became unpopular among members of the French resistance.
-The Renault factories on Île Seguin in Billancourt had become top priority targets for the British bombers of the Royal Air Force (RAF) and were ultimately severely damaged on 3 March 1942.
-Renault's health issues worsened, including his severely diminished renal function, and in late 1942, he suffered aphasia, and was unable to speak or write.
+The Renault factories on Île Seguin in Billancourt had become top priority targets for the bombers of the Royal Air Force (RAF) and were ultimately severely damaged on 3 March 1942.
+Renault's health issues worsened, including his severely diminished renal function and, in late 1942, he suffered aphasia, and became unable to speak or write.